Raisin Molasses Buns Recipe (Lassy Buns)

 The bun that goes with everything

-There’s nothing fancy about them and that’s their charm.
+There’s nothing fancy about molasses raisin buns and that’s their charm.
 It’s also why they seem to suit every part of the day.
 Eat them with tea, as an afternoon nibble, with a slice of cheese, warmed and slathered with butter, alongside a cup of soup.
 You’ll find that Lassy Buns are simple and satisfying.

 These buns have a very tender crumb but are not crumbly.
-They will last 3-4 days in a bag on the counter (in a tin or bag).
+They will last 3-4 days in on the counter (in a tin or bag).

 This recipe is from the Newfoundland blog, Stuffed at the Gills.